Do you want to integrate Slack with your WordPress website or WooCommerce store?

 You will also see a preview of how Uncanny Automator’s messages will appear in Slack.

-If you want, then you can change the bot name and icon using the settings in ‘Bot setup.’
+If you want, then you can change the bot name and icon using the settings under ‘Bot setup.’

-That’s all, you have successfully connected your WordPress website to Slack.
-If you visit your Slack workspace now, then you’ll see Uncanny Automator in the sidebar.
+You have now successfully connected your WordPress blog or website to Slack.
+If you visit your Slack workspace, then you will see Uncanny Automator in the sidebar.

 Creating Automation Recipes for Slack in WordPress

-You’re now ready to create an automated workflow using Slack and WordPress.
+You are now ready to create an automated workflow in WordPress.
 To get started, go to Automator » Add New.
-You’ll be asked whether you want to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.
+You will be asked whether you want to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.

 Logged-in recipes can only be triggered by logged-in users, but anyone can trigger ‘Everyone’ recipes.